krbullock/configurable/README.txt

 == FEATURES/PROBLEMS:

-* Generic mixin that you can use in any Ruby class.
-Separates configuration of a class from its implementation.
+* Generic mixin that you can use in any Ruby class (or application).

+* Separates handling configuration of a class from its implementation.

+* Supports nested settings.

+* Rejects configuration keys outside those you specify.

+* Supports setting defaults on a class which can then be modified for each instance of the class.

+* Settings are stored in Structs (well, actually a subclass of Struct), so they can be accessed via normal methods calls, or by Symbol or String keys.

 * Settings can be configured from a hash or deserialized from YAML, either in a string or a file.
 (And remember, YAML is a superset of JSON!)

-* Rejects configuration keys outside those you specify.

-* Supports setting defaults on a class which can then be modified for each instance of the class.

 * Plays nicely with the Singleton module.

+* Can safely store other kinds of structs as opaque config values.
+They won't get automatically deep-copied.

 == SYNOPSIS:

     require 'configurable'
-    class ConfigurableDoodad
+    class Doodad
       include Configurable

       # Declare the allowed options and their default values
       configurable_options :foo => 'default',
         :bar => {:quux => 42, :wibble => nil},
         :baz => nil
     end

-    end
+    Doodad::Config              # => a ConfigStruct::Struct
+    Doodad::Config::Bar         # => another ConfigStruct::Struct

+    Doodad.default_config       # => #<struct Doodad::Config
+                                #     bar=#<struct Doodad::Config::Bar
+                                #          quux=42, wibble=nil>,
+                                #     baz=nil,
+                                #     foo="default">

+    Doodad.config               # => a (deep) copy of default_config,
+                                #    ready for use

 == REQUIREMENTS: